 Instructions

-- Heat Olive Oil: Heat olive oil in a large pot over medium heat to prepare for sautéing the vegetables.
+- Heat olive oil: Heat 2 tablespoons of olive oil in a large pot over medium heat to prepare for sautéing the vegetables.

-- Sauté Onion: Add the chopped onion and cook it for 3-4 minutes until softened, which brings out its sweetness and enhances flavor.
+- Sauté onions: Add the chopped onion to the pot and sauté for 3-4 minutes until the onions become soft and translucent.

-- Add Garlic: Stir in minced garlic and cook for 1 minute while stirring frequently to release its aroma without burning.
+- Cook garlic: Stir in minced garlic and cook for 1 minute while stirring frequently to release its aroma without burning.

-- Add Vegetables: Add diced eggplant, zucchini, and bell pepper to the pot.
+- Add vegetables: Add the diced eggplant, zucchini, and bell pepper to the pot, stirring to combine with the sautéed onion and garlic.

-- Sauté Vegetables: Cook these vegetables for 5-6 minutes, stirring occasionally, until they start to soften.
+- Softening vegetables: Cook the vegetables for 5-6 minutes until they start to soften but still retain some texture.

-- Add Tomatoes and Broth: Stir in halved cherry tomatoes, canned diced tomatoes with their juice, vegetable broth, dried basil, thyme, and oregano.
+- Add tomatoes and broth: Stir in the halved cherry tomatoes, canned diced tomatoes along with their juice, and 4 cups of vegetable broth.
+Add dried basil, thyme, and oregano at this stage.

-- Combine Ingredients: Mix everything well to ensure the herbs and vegetables are evenly distributed.
+- Combine ingredients: Mix all the ingredients well to distribute the herbs and vegetables evenly.

-- Simmer Soup: Bring the mixture to a boil, then reduce the heat and let it simmer gently for 20-25 minutes until the vegetables are tender and flavors meld together.
+- Simmer the soup: Bring the mixture to a boil, then reduce the heat to low and let it simmer uncovered for 20-25 minutes until the vegetables are tender and flavors meld.

-- Season Soup: Taste and season with salt and pepper to adjust the flavor to your liking.
+- Season soup: Taste the soup and season with salt and freshly ground black pepper according to preference.

 Notes

-- For a spicier kick, add a pinch of red chili flakes when sautéing the garlic.
+- To make it spicier, add a pinch of red pepper flakes during the sautéing step.